ferllop/narciso/README.md

 npm start
 ```

 When Narciso runs, it will print the log in realtime to console in a flat format.
-To get the formatted final log add 'final-log' to the start command:
+To get the formatted final log at the end of the execution, add 'final-log' to the start command:
 ```
 npm start final-log
 ```